-Nikon D7500 versus Nikon D810
+Nikon D7500 vs D810

-The Nikon D7500 and the Nikon D810 are two digital cameras that were revealed to the public, respectively, in April 2017 and June 2014.
+The Nikon D7500 and the Nikon D810 are two digital cameras that were announced, respectively, in April 2017 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7500) and a full frame (D810) sensor.
-The D7500 has a resolution of 20.7 megapixel, whereas the D810 provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The D7500 has a resolution of 20.7 megapixels, whereas the D810 provides 36.2 MP.

-Body comparison: Nikon D7500 vs Nikon D810
+Body comparison: Nikon D7500 vs D810

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably larger (27 percent) than the Nikon D7500.
 Moreover, the D810 is substantially heavier (36 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.